 The CBSP dimensions include a set of general architectural concerns that can be applied to systematically classify and refine requirements negotiation artifacts and to capture architectural tradeoff issues and options.
 There are six possible CBSP dimensions.
 They are discussed below and illustrated with examples drawn from the cargo router system negotiation.

-(1) C - artifacts that describe or involve a Component in an architecture.
-For example is refined into CBSP artifacts describing both processing (C_p) and data (C_d) components
+C: artifacts that describe or involve a Component in an architecture.
+For example, the win condition.
+W12: Allow customizable reports, generated on the fly.

+is refined into CBSP artifacts describing both processing $(C_p)$ and data $(C_d)$ components